Walk 1 - Marsaxlokk to Marsascala via Delimara Point.

 via Delimar Point to Marsascala.

 Soon the coastal road went inland and then came to a junction.
 Although the signpost indicated "Delimara Point" to the left we went right and walked south along the road which would ultimately have taken us to the Delimara Power Station.
 However, as we approached the sea once more, and a comparatively new sea wall, we took a steep track on our left.
 This track, which provides access to a number of houses on the hillside either side of it, became narrower and more broken up as we walked up it.
-Just as we
+Just as we thought our route would vanish all together the track turned left, in a few yards it turned right, and then widened before it reached its junction with the main road – a very narrow main road – between Marsaxlokk and Delimara Point.

 Here we turned right and followed the road towards the lighthouse at Delimara Point.
 Along this route are excellent views of Marsaxlokk Bay, but unfortunately the overall beauty is interrupted by the coastal industrialization, particularly the large port to the west of Marsaxlokk and the chimney of the Delimara Power Station which was to dominate many of our views for the next hour or so.